swiss-seismological-service/DUGseis/paper/paper.md

 found in [@DUGseisExample].

 # Acknowledgements
-The submitting author, Martina Rosskopf, is funded by SNF Project “Characterizing and understanding Enhanced Geothermal Systems (EGS) - novel tools and applications in a deep underground laboratory” (200021_192151).
+We thank Katrin Plenkers for her contributions to the DUGseis software.
+The submitting author, Martina Rosskopf, is funded by SNF Project “Characterizing and understanding Enhanced
+Geothermal Systems (EGS) - novel tools and applications in a deep underground laboratory” (200021_192151).
 The BedrettoLab is financed by ETH Zürich and the Werner Siemens Foundation.
 This paper is BULGG publication BPN_023.